 Allergies can lead to frequent or continual disruptions of daily life, as well as causing uncomfortable and distressing symptoms.
-Vijayalakshmi Raghu, MD, and her team offer an effective solution to treat allergies with immunotherapy.
+Vijayalakshmi Raghu, MD, Enniah Ndawana, PA, Raghu Turebylu, MD, and the team offer an effective solution to treat allergies with immunotherapy.
 Regular shots or drops can desensitize your immune system and reduce or relieve those troublesome allergy symptoms.
 To find out more about the benefits of immunotherapy, call the Irving Coppell Primary Care Doctors office in Irving, Texas, today to schedule an appointment.
 You can also use the online scheduling page to book, any time of day or night.

 Immunotherapy is a treatment for allergies that desensitizes your immune system.
 It works by slowly getting your body used to the substance (allergen) that’s causing your symptoms.

 Receiving immunotherapy involves having regular injections (allergy shots) or sublingual immunotherapy (drops under your tongue).
 These shots and drops contain a small dose of the allergen that affects you.

 Taking these tiny doses at frequent intervals allows your immune system to recognize the allergen as harmless and stop overreacting when you encounter it.

 When would I benefit from immunotherapy?

 Immunotherapy is an effective way of combatting allergies such as insect venom and substances you breathe in.
 It’s not as effective to substances such as food and medication.